-Overview for M.2 SSD
+Overview for replacing HDD with M.2 SSD

 M.2 is a form factor for SSDs that resembles a stick of gum.
 They are much smaller than traditional 2.5-inch SSDs or hard drives - users can add an M.2 SSD to a laptop that does not have room for a regular one.

-In any case, replacing old hard drive with an M.2 SSD is in line with the trend of technological development, and the upgrading from HDD to SSD itself can already boost to your computer's boot and read/write speed significantly.
-The best part is, you can directly clone HDD to M.2 SSD to keep the old data and OS intact without boot errors.
+In any case, replacing old hard drive with an M.2 SSD is in line with the trend of technological development, and the upgrading from HDD to SSD itself can already boost computer's boot and read/write speed significantly.

 Important preparations before cloning HDD to M.2 SSD